omgnetwork/omgnetwork.github.io/CONTRIBUTING.md

 > - ${title} - the title of the page (e.g. `Retrieve Data`).
 > - ${sidebar_label} - sidebar label of the page (e.g. `Retrieve Data`).
 Typically it's a shorter version of the title.

-#### Edit Sidebars
+#### Edit Sidebar

-To make the documents you've just created visible, include them to configs of your sidebars.
+To make the documents you've just created visible, include them to configs of your sidebar.

 Enter `/website/sidebars.json` and add the `${original_id}` you've defined above to the relevant section that your page should be a part of: